-If you want to have more money in your pocket to spend on holiday fun, keeping the costs down in the supermarket will help.
+If you want to have more money in your pocket at the end of the week, keeping the costs down in the supermarket will help.
 I think we can all relate to the rising cost of the weekly grocery shop so budget meals are always welcome.
 We’re also a nation that throws out way too much food so let’s also look at ways to avoid this.

 Here’s my 7 tips for budget meals: